 What is Dashimaki Tamago?

-Dashimaki tamago is prepared almost the same way as tamagoyaki, but the addition of dashi broth gives it a distinctive flavor.
+Dashimaki tamago is prepared in almost the same way as tamagoyaki, but the addition of dashi broth gives it a distinctive flavor.
 Here are some characteristics that differentiate dashimaki tamago from tamagoyaki:

-• It is usually served for dinner.
+• It is typically served for dinner.

 Ingredients